drumm-mv/bikesharing/README.md

 Using Tableau to build visualizations to tell the story of data.

 ## Overview:
+Provide a Tableau story to convince investors that a bike-sharing program in Des Moines is a solid business proposal.

 Click here [NYC Citibike Analysis](https://public.tableau.com/views/NYCCitibikeAnalysis_16630376654200/NYCCitibikeAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link) to reach the tableau story for this analysis.